How to write a resignation letter in 6 steps (with sample)

 Avoid saying all the negative things you have been holding back.
 This is not the time or the place.
 Instead, focus on the positives you have had in your role.

-Outline areas you grew, opportunities you had, or overall great experiences with co-workers.
-You want to be remembered as grateful.
+Outline areas where you grew, opportunities you had, or overall great experiences with co-workers.
+It's beneficial to leave on a positive note in case you need a reference in the future.

 6. Wrap it up professionally

-If you are open to staying in contact with your boss, or the team, say so in your resignation letter.
+If you want to stay in touch with your boss or team, say so in your resignation letter and include your contact information.
 Include your personal contact number and email address if you want these details passed on.
 Another option is to connect on a social media platform like LinkedIn.

 End your resignation letter with “Warmly,” “Kind Regards,” or something similar just before you write your name.
 “Sincerely” makes your letter too formal, while the others are warm but professional.